 He’s worked in the industry for 13 years and had the opportunity to work on a variety of projects such as Puddle of Mud, Faith Hill, Edward Sharpe and the Magnetic Zeros, Carly Rae Jepsen, Johnny Mathis, The Simpsons, Lost, The Muppets Movie, and Rise of the Planet of the Apes.

 He studied at the Conservatory of Recording Arts and Sciences in Phoenix AZ, and interned at Signet Soundelux Studios.
 Before coming to United Recording, he worked as an assistant engineer at O’Henry Sound Studios in Burbank.

-Tara Coleman is a true Angeleno born and raised in Southern California.
-With a degree in culinary arts, Coleman has worked at award winning fine dining restaurants in Santa Barbara.
+Tara Coleman, a true Angeleno, was born and raised in Southern California.
+With a degree in culinary arts, Coleman has worked at award-winning fine dining restaurants in Santa Barbara.

-She is also the founder of LA Urban Farms ~ an urban farming company she created in order to help the Los Angeles community and the world grow their own food using sustainable vertical aeroponic gardening technology.
+She is also the founder of LA Urban Farms — an urban farming company created to help the Los Angeles community (and the world) grow their own food using sustainable, vertical aeroponic gardening technology.
 In her free time Coleman enjoys surfing, art, dancing, baking and modeling.
 She has loved playing the guitar and listening to music all her life and is now thrilled to be a part of the United Recording team.

 Johnny Morgan is an aspiring engineer and producer from Southern California, who graduated from Full Sail University with honors in 2015.